Engineering 101

 Don't cut electric wire, leaving sharp tiny pieces, on the couch.

-* Have an assistant ready:
+* Have an assistant ready

 Involve them with learning.